-How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide
+How To Watch Japanese TV Online: The No-Nonsense Guide

-When I lived in Los Angeles 20 years ago, I was so eager to immerse myself in anything Japanese that I’d take weekend trips to Little Tokyo and rent VHS tapes with anime recorded straight from Japanese TV.
+When I lived in Los Angeles many years ago, I was so eager to immerse myself in anything Japanese that I’d take weekend trips to Little Tokyo and rent VHS tapes with shows recorded straight from Japanese TV.

 We no longer live in a VHS world, making it so much easier to watch Japanese TV, and this can be the closest thing to experiencing life in the country.